RB 25 years

 • a list of railroads and their prices

-• 6 plastic pawns and two dice (BOXCARS does not need a third die)
+• 6 plastic pawns and two dice (Boxcars does not need a third die)

 Avalon Hill's